American Society of Cost Segregation Professionals, Inc.

 Section 4.
 Notice of Meetings.

-A. Notice to be Mailed.
-Notice of the date, time, place and purpose of the Annual Meeting, of each General Meeting and of any Special Meeting shall be mailed to the Members at the address of record with ASCSP at least thirty (30) days prior to such meeting.
+A. Notice to be digitally mailed.
+Notice of the date, time, place and purpose of the Annual Meeting, of each General Meeting and of any Special Meeting shall be digitally mailed to the Members at the address of record with ASCSP at least thirty (30) days prior to such meeting.

 B. Mailed Notices Deemed Delivered Five Days After Mailing.
 Any mailed notices required or permitted by these Bylaws shall be deemed delivered five days after they are deposited in the United States mail, addressed to each member at his address of record with ASCSP, with postage thereon fully paid.